abansod/Koroutine-funK/README.md

-# reactive-solr-client
-Non-Blocking Solr Client
+# Functional support for kotlin Coroutine